nrwl/nx/docs/shared/getting-started/nx-and-angular.md

 Nx integrates well with the Angular CLI:

 - It decorates the Angular CLI.
-After adding Nx to your workspace, running `ng` will run the wrapped Angular CLI that goes through Nx.
+After adding Nx to your workspace, running `nx` will run the wrapped Angular CLI that goes through Nx.
 Everything will work the same way but a lot faster.
 - It supports all Angular Devkit builders and schematics.
 - It supports using `angular.json` to configure projects and their targets.
 - Nx Console works with Angular CLI projects.